datalink/couchdb-cluster-sandbox/README.md

 configuration file containing a 'backend' that includes the 3 nodes.

 The 'init' container is a small Alpine image embellished with with 'curl' and 'jq' packages.
-These utilities are used by the container init script to wait for each CouchDB node to come online, configure each in a cluster once this happens.
+These utilities are used by the cluster init script to wait for each CouchDB node to come online, then configure each in a cluster once this happens.

 ## Directory structure